intervexual/TLDBaseViz/README.md

 ## TODOs
-2. Make movable the default rather than immovable
+3. Use legend.csv to verify counts
-3. Automatic centring and canvas sizing (two-stage drawing?)... when redrawing, put the connections under the boxes
+4. Automatic centring and canvas sizing (two-stage drawing?)... when redrawing, put the connections under the boxes
 4. Note the rope climbs?
 4. Write documentation for other people to use it
 7. Make loot table templates for interloper
 8. Add: Sewing kit?
 Stims?
 Can openers?
 9. Add some level of importance/priority?
 10. Dark mode
-11. Single style file?
 12. Wall art and rugs?
 13. Separate icon for outdoor workbench?
 14. Make unvisited locations more obvious